fbpx

 The cultural revolution of the 1960s was spearheaded by a generation seeking spiritual and intellectual enlightenment.
 A new brand of youth culture emerged, known as the “Counterculture Movement”, which typified radical political and social change.
 The movement advocated for a more open and accepting society that valued free expression, individuality, and self-discovery.

-Psychedelics served as a catalyst for this cultural revolution by encouraging unique thought processes that instigated shared discontent with the status quo.
-Artists, musicians, intellectuals, and activists all embraced these substances as a way to subvert societal norms in pursuit of personal freedom.
+Psychedelics catalyzed this cultural revolution by entrenching unconventional lines of thinking that led to shared expressions of discontent with the status quo.
+Artists, musicians, intellectuals, and activists embraced these substances because they offered the freedom to break with social norms in search of individual liberation.

-As these substances continue to gain acceptance in modern society, there is much to learn from past experiences.
-Suggestions such as proper set and settings, dosage control and availability only under expert supervision can allow people to engage with psychedelics safely while achieving positive mental health benefits without potential harm.
+As these substances continue to gain acceptance in modern society, much can be learned from past experiences.
+Suggestions such as proper set and settings, dosage control, and availability only under expert supervision can allow people to engage with psychedelics safely while achieving positive mental health benefits without potential harm.

 Don’t do drugs, they said.
 And yet, people still can’t resist the allure of getting high and flying too close to the sun.